 The prince's golden khopesh is set above the bed, hanging on wooden pegs.
 Treat this as a fine, balanced khopesh +2.
 Made from an unusual golden metal, the weapon is especially dangerous to ghosts and other incorporeal creatures (treat as having the Ghost Weapon enhancement).
-DMs running magicrich campaigns can add additional enchantments to the blade.
-A Sword of Lifestealing would be particular appropriate to a Zhemri prince.
+Judges running magicrich campaigns can add additional enchantments to the blade, for example, a Zhemrian lifedrinking curse that adds +1d8 damage to all critical hits with the blade.